St Francis’ College, Letchworth Garden City

 And here’s the science.
 There’s so much said and written about girls not going into science, whether as undergraduates or taking this path as a career, but I feel sure that St Francis’ has the answer.
 I gatecrashed a lunchtime science club and all of a sudden I was enthralled by petri dishes.
 St Francis’ is one of only six schools in the country taking part in a project to help discover new antibiotics.
 Antibiotics Unearthed started life at Yale University and the St Francis’ girls involved are working closely with a senior microbiologist from the University of Hertfordshire.
 It is something that could put the county on the map and more people need to know about the work they are doing.
 The school has even got its own machine for sampling DNA.

-St Francis’ College was 46th in the top 100 schools for GCSE in the The Daily Telegraph’s list published in January this year.
-In 2016, 100% of the girls got at least 5 GCSE’s at grade C or above, including maths and English.
-40% achieved 8 or more A*and A’s.
-In Art and Music there was 100% A* and A grades.
-In 2016, for A Levels, 84% of grades were A* – B, with 49% of them being A or A*.
-The majority of girls stay on after GCSE for Sixth Form.
+St Francis’ College was 46th in the top 100 schools for GCSE in the The Daily Telegraph’s list published in January 2017.
+In 2017, the pass rate for GCSEs was 96.4% A*-C/4.
+In the newly reformed GCSEs in Maths and English, 46% of all grades were in the 7-9 band, which is equivalent to A*/A. In 2017, for A Levels, 90% of grades were A*-C, with 48% of the grades being A*/A. The majority of girls stay on after GCSE for Sixth Form.
 Looking at the list of destinations for leavers, you’ll see a large number of girls going on to do science degrees at Imperial, Manchester and Oxford, with zoology at Exeter included in the list.
 Linguists go on to Durham, Warwick and Oxford, to name but a few.
 And of course many girls seem to continue on a creative path, whether it’s music, art or drama, with quite a few going on to University of the Arts and Goldsmiths in London.

 Bronwen Goulding is the Headmistress and has been at St Francis’ for two years.
 And yes, she does like to be referred to as the Headmistress, and of course I only addressed her as ‘Mrs Goulding’.
 Before talking about academic achievement, she spoke about the importance of well being.
 She talked about her commitment to helping the girls to develop ‘mental strength and emotional resilience’.
 She is a big fan of girls’ education – which is just as well.
 Her impressive career includes a significant stint at St Albans High School.
 Since she has been at the school, she has given everyone permission to develop the ‘pupil voice’.
 Together the students have drawn up a Charter of Respect and the girls I talked to immediately told me about how the School Council works and how good it is in allowing everyone to have a say about how things are run.
 Mrs Goulding (you see, I haven’t lapsed) told me how a competitive academic edge isn’t necessarily productive.
 More important, she explained, is allowing the girls to set their own aspirational targets.
 ‘Some girls can pressurise themselves,’ she says.
 ‘But there is an increasing trend to move away from hot housing.
 It’s more about developing a growth mindset.’
 She also talked about the importance of helping the girls to realise that education at school isn’t just about getting into university.
 ‘We want our girls to have a broader education,’ she says.
 This approach has led her to develop networking evenings, oiling the wheels with canapes and a non-alcoholic punch (so easy to spike) so that the students can imagine what it’s like to be out there meeting people in the world of work.
 ‘I tell them that even if now you’re in Year 13, one day a Year 11 girl could be your boss.’
 A harsh truth, but I suppose one that you’re never too young – or old – to learn.
 There’s an active Old Girls’ Association which organises popular events at the school such as Women for the Future.
 The Be Inspired event is another unmissable date in the calendar, and this event is organised by the school.
 This year one of the speakers, Dr Preti Taneja, is a former St Francis’ student.